Luke: Hell no. They outlawed that in this state two years ago.

-- Ex-England football team coach Sven Goran Eriksson was snapped with a young blonde. the Daily Star "newspaper" ran a front page story, basically emphasising the fact that she was young, blonde and worth a few "Phwoar!"s.
-The girl turned out to be his daughter.
+- Ex-England football team coach Sven Goran Eriksson was snapped with a young blonde.
+The Daily Star "newspaper" ran a front-page story, basically emphasizing the fact that she was young, blonde and worth a few "Phwoar!"s.
+Just like the outcome of the above example, this woman was eventually revealed to be his daughter and not his girlfriend.

 - The "Kiss Cam" at any sporting event makes this mistake every once in a while.
 Including one relatively well-known picture where a man actually holds up a sign with an arrow pointing to the woman he was sitting with and the text saying "My Sister" when the kiss cam focused on them.
 Although everyone, including his sister, seemed to think it was Actually Pretty Funny.
 Here's the story behind the guy with the sign.